kolan72/PoliNorError/README.md

 					.ExcludeErrorForAll<SqlException>((ex) => ex.Number == 1205)
 					.HandleAll();
 ```

+You can also use the `BuildCollectionHandler()` method to get the `IPolicyDelegateCollectionHandler(T)` interface that has `Handle` and `HandleAsync` methods and pass it somewhere as a dependency injection parameter for further handling.

 Results of handling are stored in `PolicyDelegateCollectionResult(<T>)` that implements `IEnumerable<PolicyDelegateResult(<T>)>` interface.
 The `PolicyDelegateResult(<T>)` class is a wrapper around `PolicyResult` that additionally contains `MethodInfo` of the delegate.